lheric/libgitlevtbus/README.md

 Introduction
 =============
-libgitlevtbus is an open-sourced event bus based on Qt under BSD lisence.
+libgitlevtbus is an open-sourced event bus (or message bus) based on c++ Qt under BSD lisence.

 Features
 ========